SAP-samples/teched2023-IN264/exercises/ex2/README.md

   a.
 From the Lobby screen click Monitor.
   <br>![](/exercises/ex2/images/GetInstance001.jpg) <br><br>
   b.
 Click Processes and Workflows under Manage section and search with the text IN264-XXX for your Project.
   <br>![](/exercises/ex2/images/NewInstance01.jpg) <br><br>
   c.
-Note the instance ID and keep it handly for later exersices. <br>
+Note the instance ID and keep it handly for next exersice.
+Also ensure that the ID text is not copied. <br>
   <br>![](/exercises/ex2/images/NewInstance02.jpg) <br><br>

 ## Summary